turnkeylinux/inithooks/README.rst

 Non-interactive hooks that can be adjusted via preseeding are marked below with an asterisk ('*').

+Initihooks that are not relevant to a particular appliance or build will simply be ignored.

 Note that almost all appliances have their own application specific secret-regeneration hooks which will run regardless.